Rawene: History

 and 60 settlers between the two vessels.
 Starting at Stewart Island / Rakiura, Herd sailed up the east coast eventually rounding North Cape to enter Hokianga - his old stamping ground.
 Herd negotiated to buy a vast tract of land.
 The deal was contested but for decades Europeans referred to the town as "Herd's Point".
 Later it was called "Hokianga Township", and in 1884 it became "Rawene", possibly to identify the post office and telegraph.

 The post office had started operating by 1845 - one of eight in the country.

 Aperahama Taonui, chief of Te Popoto hapū, allegedly operated a school at Rawene in the mid-19th century.

 James Reddy Clendon, previously the United States Consul to New Zealand, settled in Rawene in 1862 and served as the local magistrate under the Native Circuit Courts Act until 1867.
-His house still stands and is open to the public.
+His residence, Clendon House, has been preserved by Heritage New Zealand and is open to the public.

-By 1872 Rawene had two hotels and two stores.
+By 1872 Rawene had two stores and two hotels.
+The Wharf Hotel, which ran from the 1860s or '70s until ca 1894 became Rawene's first hotel and is now a Category 2 historic place.
 There was a Wesleyan church, and the Roman Catholics owned a section.
 Von Sturmer was the Postmaster, Customs Officer and Magistrate.

 During the Dog Tax War of 1898 the residents of Rawene left for Kohukohu or took refuge on a steamer after the tax rebels threatened to march on the town.
 On 5 May 1898 120 men marched from Rawene to Waima to deal with the "rebels", but the dispute was settled without them.